DelphiWorlds/Codex/README.md

 ## Change history

+v2.3.2 (Jun 25th, 2024) Delphi 12.x and 11.x only

+* Fixed issues with Asset Packs build process

 v2.3.1 (Jun 11th, 2024) Delphi 12.x only

 **This release affects Delphi 12.1 only** (but can be installed in any Delphi 12.x version)